global-input/global-input-message/README.md

 ```html
 <div id="qrcode"/>
 ```
-and then, in your script:
+and then you can include the following code in your application:
 ```javascript
 var qrcode=new QRCode(document.getElementById("qrcode"), {
       text: codedataToShare,